Dunning Action Settings

 ❗️

-Dunning actions settings for PayPal payment method require the authorizedFirst property to be set to true.
+Dunning actions settings for PayPal and Adyen payment methods require the authorizedFirst property to be set to true.

 Please note that Payment Attempts values should be negative (below zero) if you want dunning actions to take place at certain intervals during the grace period.